blacksoll/LoxBerry-Plugin-ZWave2MQTT/README.md

 - LoxBerry 3.x
 - Aeotec Z-Stick Gen5 / ZW090-C
 - Z-Wave JS UI
+- Many thanks to the  Z-Wave JS UI Team :
+@AlCalzone · Shaper of Waves, Reader of Specifications, Teacher of Bots, Broker of IOs, Crazy enough to start all of this
+@blhoward2 · Writer of Manifests, Master of Consistency
+@marcus-j-davies · Browser of Configs, Plumber of Red Nodes
+@robertsLando · Discoverer of Greatness, Builder of Frontends, Stacker of Statistics
 - MQTT topics consumed by Loxone via virtual UDP / MQTT commands

 ## Features